 And there is always the possibility of just getting the drawbacks without the benefits if you’re a walk-on player.
 Just ask Baker Mayfield who transferred from Texas Tech to Oklahoma.
 According to ESPN “Even though Mayfield was a walk-on, NCAA rules state he needs to get a release from Texas Tech to transfer to another school.
 Mayfield won’t be allowed to transfer to another Big 12 school, a source previously told ESPN’s Joe Schad.”

 The problem has to do with being a “recruited” walk-on player.
 If the player is a recruited athlete, they become subject to the transfer rules for their sport.
-For example, according the Informed Athlete in baseball , “A walk-on may use the one-time transfer exception as long as the school he is leaving did not recruit him to their baseball program.”
+The NCSA describes it as follows:

 For many athletes, walking-on is the only option available.
 Most sports aren’t headcount sports and not all colleges fully fund their scholarships.
 If you are considering the walk-on option, make sure you understand the opportunities and limitations for the team.
 The following all contain questions to ask if you’re looking at walking-on.